RadotJar/faraway-fastness/_notes/setting-primer.md

 **Surnames:** Breth, Domekh, Forkus, Gede, Karodar, Makor, Oengus, Radokh, Talorgen, Uoret

 #### Elven
 Elven civilization was at an advanced state well before human civilization appeared.
 The Elves claim they have always existed and talk of 'The Night of Eternal Darkness', a great cataclysm that rent the Earth, causing the first shift and the appearance of all other peoples.
-Today only a single elven kingdom survives on Kaelera in the northern jungles, though scattered fastnesses can still be found in forests throughout the continent.
+Today only a single elven kingdom survives on Kaelera in the northern jungles, though scattered [[fastness-etymology|fastnesses]] can still be found in forests throughout the continent.
 Elves hailing from the jungles style themselves “high elves” and count themselves as the inheritors of their race’s ancient glories.
 Elves from the outlying fastnesses are generally called “wood elves.”
 What they lack in arrogance, wood elves more than make up for in reclusiveness, a trait already prominent in the high elves.
 Elves are so rare throughout human realms that the appearance of one is usually taken as some kind of omen.
 They are viewed with either suspicion or awe and tend to find it hard to avoid trouble and attention.
 Adventuring tends to suit a life of being on the run and getting involved in world shaking matters quite well.

 Elves are short-statured (men averaging 5’6” in height), but have such lithe, well-proportioned bodies that all other races look ungainly in comparison.
 They have long heads and heartshaped faces with high cheekbones, finely-chiseled features, and full lips.
 Their eyes are almond-shaped and colored grey, blue, violet, green, or amber.
 Their hair is straight or wavy, and colored platinum, gold, silver, or blue-black.
 Their eyebrows are slender and they have neither beard nor body hair growth.
 Elven skin is pale, almost pure white, but suffers neither burning, browning, nor wrinkling — the elves look ever young and fair to the eyes of men.
 Despite this lack of natural blemishing, tattooing of the body and face is common among elven society, seen as much as an art form as a practical way to distinguish age, status or other achievements and associations.